ipfs-inactive/blog/content/post/weekly-081.md

 ## Top highlights this week

-* Late-breaking news: js-ipfs to begin trialing a [Lerna-style monorepo](https://github.com/ipfs/js-ipfs/issues/2877)
+* **Late-breaking news:** js-ipfs to begin trialing a [Lerna-style monorepo](https://github.com/ipfs/js-ipfs/issues/2877)
 * NEW!
 Explore the anatomy of a CID in [ProtoSchool’s newest tutorial](https://blog.ipfs.io/2020-03-04-protoschool-tutorial-anatomy-of-a-cid/)
 * Discover how [Terminal.co + IPFS](https://blog.terminal.co/posts/Terminal+IPFS) = Web3 Deployment Simplified
-* What’s the latest with Textile Threads?
+* What’s the latest with **Textile Threads**?
 You know, the databases that run on IPFS with built-in support for decentralized applications, meaning multi-user, standardized encryption, and multi-protocol data exchange.
 [See what’s new right here!](https://blog.textile.io/textile-threads-progress-report-march-2020/)
 * We love to see folks hacking on IPFS around the globe–truly decentralized!
 Check out [these members of the IPFS community](https://twitter.com/aeternity/status/1237030560444420098) from the [ækiti community](https://aekiti.com/) hacking on IPFS as a part of their workshop from Ekiti State, Nigeria.
 Kaabo!
 * You’re going to want to read the first blog of the [Trusted WebAssembly Runtime on the IPFS series](https://medium.com/@pushbar/0-of-n-cover-letter-of-the-trusted-webassembly-runtime-on-ipfs-12a4fd8c4338).